aarav-12/aarav_btech-10785-22/README.md

-Task Management System (Kanban Based)
+Task Management System — Kanban Based
 Overview

-This project is a Kanban-style Task Management System built as part of an SDE assignment.
+This project is a Kanban-style Task Management System developed as part of an SDE assignment.
-It focuses on clean backend architecture, secure authentication, and end-to-end task flow, while keeping the UI intentionally minimal and easy to run.
+The goal was to build a clear, secure, and end-to-end functional system, with special attention to backend structure and authentication, while keeping the frontend lightweight and easy to run locally.

-The application allows authenticated users to manage their own tasks across three states — Pending, In Progress, and Completed following a Kanban workflow.
+Authenticated users can create and manage their own tasks and move them through three Kanban states: Pending, In Progress, and Completed.

-Tech Stack
+Technology Stack
 Backend

 Node.js